Single Tooth Dental Implants – Parsippany, NJ

 In comparison, dental implants are made up of a single implant-retained crown that attaches to a titanium implant post via an abutment.
 An abutment is a tiny connector that stabilizes the crown after placement.
 Since the post is strong enough to hold the crown, we do not need to remove any existing tooth enamel to have it placed.
 Furthermore, only dental implants integrate with existing bone tissue, as dental bridges exclusively rest on top of the gums.
 This additional integration step ensures longevity, natural function, and the best-looking tooth possible.

-How You Can Benefit from Implant-Supported Tooth Replacement
+How You Can Benefit from Dental Implant-Supported Tooth Replacement

 Finally, dental implants are proven to stand the test of time.
 On average, they last between 25 years and a lifetime, which cannot be said for more traditional forms of tooth replacement.
 Longevity means not only reliability, but lower costs on maintenance and follow-up treatments, which is more common with dental bridges and dentures.